Start the New Year on the Right Foot with the Right Table Etiquette

 INFORMAL: At an informal dinner, all silverware is laid on the table at one time.
 At the host’s option, the dessert utensils maybe brought to the table on a dessert plate.
 The following is a standard setting for a three-course meal.

+CASUAL: In a CASUAL meal, say at a friend’s or family member’s house, usually just one spoon, fork and knife are used.
 The knife may or may not be present.
 In South East Asia, there is normally a rice spoon.
 The rice spoon is placed on the right side of the plate, in place of or, in addition to the knife.
 In the latter case, the rice spoon is placed to the right of the knife.
 The fork will be placed on the left side of the plate.

 If soup is there, a separate soup spoon (it is placed on the right side of the knife) is kept alongside the dinner spoon.
 The fork here is held in the left hand and the spoon in the right.
 The spoon is used for putting in your mouth and the fork is there to help in putting the food into the spoon.